tybottorff/bottorffdocs/notes/literature_notes.md

 ### TiRP explains T<sub>reg</sub> plasticity in the tumor microenvironment
  - previous literature: naive T thymic emigrants can be peripherally induced to adopt regulatory phenotype, and T<sub>regs</sub> can lose *FOXP3* expression and adopt pro-inflammatory phenotype (exT<sub>regs</sub>), expanded clones observed as both T<sub>regs</sub> and conventional T cells may represent such lineages (mixed clones)
  - hypothesis: TCR features of these mixed clones may be intermediate, increasing conversion susceptibility
+# Reversal of immune-checkpoint inhibitor fulminant myocarditis using personalized-dose-adjusted abatacept and ruxolitinib: proof of concept
+ - Abatacept: CTLA-4 fusion protein targeting CD86 on APCs, leads to global T cell anergy
 # Reversing T cell exhaustion in cancer: lessons learned from PD-1/PD-L1 immune checkpoint blockade
  - PD-1<sup>low</sup> T cells more responsive to PD-1 blockade than PD-1<sup>high</sup> T cells, consistent with Tpex more responsive than Tex
  - secondary lymphoid tissues (like LNs) are important for PD-1 blockade, **removing tumor-draining LN compromises efficacy of ICB**